cnguy/kayn/README.md

   region: REGIONS.NORTH_AMERICA, // for the sake of example
   options: {
     rankedQueues: ['RANKED_SOLO_5x5', 'RANKED_FLEX_SR'], // no need for joins or messy strings
+    // you can pass in arrays into any options params; array values will always be joined into a string
-    championIDs: '67' // single values can be integers as well } // option params should be spelled and capitalized the same as it is in Riot's docs!
+    championIds: '67' // single values can be integers as well } // option params should be spelled and capitalized the same as it is in Riot's docs!
-}
+  // for example, matchlist query params in Riot's docs include `championIds`, `beginIndex`, `beginTime`, `seasons` }

 k.Summoner.get({ name: name, region: opts.region })